aantron/ocaml.org/data/planet/ocamlpro/opam-210-is-released.md

 <p>and opam 2.1 will automatically offer to upgrade OCaml 4.11.1 along with a
 rebuild of the switch.
-There's not yet a clean CLI for specifying the formula, but we intend to iterate further on this with future opam releases so that there is an easier way of saying &ldquo;install OCaml 4.11.x&rdquo;.</p>
+There's not yet a clean CLI for specifying the formula, but we intend to iterate further on this with future opam releases so that there is an easier way of saying “install OCaml 4.11.x”.</p>
 <p><em>Hint: You can set up a default invariant that will apply for all new switches,
 via a specific <code>opamrc</code>.
 The default one is <code>ocaml &gt;= 4.05.0</code></em></p>
 <h3>Configuring opam from the command-line</h3>